 App Attack is a weekly series where we search the App Store and Google Play Store for the best apps of the week.
 Check out App Attack every Sunday for the latest.

 Accomplishing the dream of becoming an astronaut always sounds realistic as a kid — until you grow up.
 But this week, we have an app that could possibly bring you one step closer to space, even as an adult.

-Space Nation Navigator — currently available on Android with an iOS version coming soon — is an astronaut training app filled with a wide range of activities from mind games to physical fitness challenges.
+Space Nation Navigator — available on Android and iOS — is an astronaut training app filled with a wide range of activities from mind games to physical fitness challenges.
 In collaboration with NASA, Finnish startup Space Nation hopes to give users insight into what it takes to be an astronaut through a fun mobile app.